Grislow/KnowledgeBase/domains/it/cloud/aws/aws_certified_solution_architect_associate.md

         * celebrity recognition
         * pathing (ex. sports game analysis)
         * content moderation
+* **Content Moderation** - detect content that is inappropriate, unwanted, or offensive(images and videos)
+    * process:
+        1. Feed Image to `Amazon Rekognition`
+        1. Set Confidence Level and Threshold for items that will be flagged
+        1. Flag sensitive content for manual review in Amazon Augmented AI (A2I)
+    * helps to comply with regulations

 ## Transcribe
 * **AWS Transcribe** - automatically convert **speech -> text**
-    * uses deep learning process called **Atuomatic Speech Recognition (ASR)** to convert speeach to text quickly/accurately
+    * uses deep learning process called **Atuomatic Speech Recognition (ASR)** to convert speech to text quickly/accurately
     * use **Redaction** to automatically remove **Personal Identification Information (PII)**
     * supports **Automatic Language Identification** for multi-lingual audio
     * use cases: